matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. Converting long `.vimrc` files into `.vim` directories, some useful config tips in [here](https://vimways.org/2018/from-vimrc-to-vim/) too.
 1. Vim supports syntax folding, neat stuff.
 1. Like everything else in Vim, macros are just text.
 They're stored in the same buffers you yank/paste from, they're just interpreted as commands instead of characters to print.
-1. [The leader key](https://medium.com/usevim/vim-101-what-is-the-leader-key-f2f5c1fa610f) is a customizable modifier key, essentially: Vim doesn't map anything to it, unlike pretty much everything else.
+1. [The leader key](https://medium.com/usevim/vim-101-what-is-the-leader-key-f2f5c1fa610f) is a customize able modifier key, essentially: Vim doesn't map anything to it, unlike pretty much everything else.
 By default it's `\`, but you can change it using `let mapleader=","` or whatever you want to set it to.
 It also doesn't need to be held.
 Once pressed, Vim will wait ~1 second for a command's input.
 1. `map` and `noremap` do basically the same thing, but `noremap` is non-recursive/non-expanding. a handful of characters can be prefixed onto either to specify the mode the mapping should apply to `i` - insert mode, `n` - normal mode, etc...
 1. In command mode, `!` indicates the start of an external command.
 It will pop you out into the terminal to see the result of running it.
 Handy stuff for all the searching you do.
 1. `gf` will open the file path you have selected apparently, and `gx` will open a link in a browser?
 At least, it's supposed to.
-1. The `n` flag on the substitute command will tell you how many occurences of a given pattern are in a buffer. ex: `:%s/pattern//gn`
+1. The `n` flag on the substitute command will tell you how many occurrences of a given pattern are in a buffer. ex: `:%s/pattern//gn`
 1. Want to search for something you've yanked/got in a buffer? `/ctrl+r{buffer}` will do the job.
 This was super useful for building macros when translating countries.
 1. `:reg` will list all the named buffers, and what they contain.
 1. `q{a-z}` will record to the chosen buffer. `@{a-z}` will execute the selected buffer as a macro.
 You can execute macros in other macros, so it's useful to build things up in pieces.
-1. `:set filetype?` will tell you what filetype Vim thinks you're dealing with.
+1. `:set filetype?` will tell you what file type Vim thinks you're dealing with.
 1. `:e!` Reloads the current file with changes from disk.

 ## General tips
 1. Prefer `iw` to `w` and visa versa, it makes `.` *way* more functional.
 1. Similarly, prefer text objects to motions.
-1. Make use of `:set relativenumber`, which gives you lines relative to your current, rather than aboslutely, which is handy for "how many lines do I need to move down?". `:set norelativenumber` will disable it.
+1. Make use of `:set relativenumber`, which gives you lines relative to your current, rather than absolutely, which is handy for "how many lines do I need to move down?". `:set norelativenumber` will disable it.
 1. Repeating yourself or using Visual mode is a smell.
 If you find yourself using either, consider if you can use a better object/motion.

 # Links